richbl/motion-surveillance/INSTALL.md

  1. The installation and configuration of the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") software program
  2. The installation and configuration of the Motion-Surveillance package components which include:

-   - Motion-Security
+   - Motion-Monitor
    - Motion-Mail
    - Shared component libraries

- 3. The integration of Motion-Surveillance Components with Motion
+ 3. The integration of Motion-Surveillance Components with [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion")

-> **Note:** either of the two package components (Motion-Security and Motion-Mail) can be installed separately: it's only important to install the shared component libraries (lib) when installing either component.
+> **Note:** either of the two package components (Motion-Monitor and Motion-Mail) can be installed separately: it's only important to install the shared component libraries when installing either component.

 ### 1. Install and Configure the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") Software Program

  1. Install the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") software program package.

 	Before installing Motion-Surveillance, the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") software program should to be correctly installed, configured and operational.
 Details for [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") installation can be found on the [Motion website](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion").

  2. Configure [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") to run as a daemon.